 Clark, Dave P., Architectural Records, (CA5565)

 Addition to records of a Columbia, MO, architect.
 Includes office calendars and expense ledgers, reference files, architectural monographs and serial publications, photographs, drawings, sketches, specifications, correspondence, lists of contractors, resource catalogs, and miscellaneous papers.

 Clark, Stephen, "A History and Description of Persia, Missouri," 1964, (C2897)

-Location, businesses, and early settlers of Persia, MO.
-Includes a copy of the FRANKLIN INTELLIGENCER, April 1, 1820, photographs, and maps of the town site.
+The collection contains a history describing the location, businesses, and early settlers of Persia, MO.
+The collection also includes a copy of the FRANKLIN INTELLIGENCER, April 1, 1820, photographs, and maps of the town site.

 Cleveland, Grover (1837-1908), Campaign Ribbon, 1884, (C1518)

 The collection contains a ribbon worn at a Democratic victory celebration held at Rocheport, MO, November 12, 1884.
 The ribbon is inscribed "Hurrah for Cleveland, We will now have an Honest Government, 'Tis Hard to Kill Live Men!
 Honor to New York, New Jersey, Connecticut, Indiana, and the Solid South, They Did The Work!"

 Colby, James, Photographic Postcards, (P0437)